fqasem/sentence_transformer-semantic_search/docs/pretrained_models.md

 ## Semantic Search Models

 The following models have been specifically trained for **Semantic Search**: Given a question / search query, these models are able to find relevant text passages.
-For more details, see [Usage > Semantic Search](../applications/semantic-search/README.md).

 ```{eval-rst}
 .. sidebar:: Documentation